UNMC hosts international phenomenology institute

 The array of backgrounds and the topics presented by Dr. Jacobsen led to spirited discussions and the exchange of new ideas, Dr. Vandermause said.

-“There is such a diversity of thought and springing up of new ideas that comes from that exchange,” she said.
+“There is diversity of thought and new ideas that come from such exchanges,” she said.
 “The conversations were robust.
 There was actually a buzz in the room, and every break, every discussion period, there was conversation.”

 A valuable facet of the institute Dr. Vandermause said, is the peer-reviewed research presentations and the chance for researchers to receive feedback from fellow attendees, which allows for different perspectives on projects.